jae0/bio.snowcrab/inst/markdown/snowcrab_presentation_assessment.md

 #| fig-dpi: 144
 #| fig-height: 4
 #| fig.show: hold
-#| fig-cap: "Reference Points (fishing mortality and modelled biomass) from the Fishery Model, for N-ENS (left), S-ENS (middle), and 4X (right).
+#| fig-cap: "Reference Points (fishing mortality and modelled biomass) from the Fishery Model, for N-ENS (left), S-ENS (middle), and 4X (right) in Spring.
 The large yellow dot indicates most recent year and the 95\\% CI.
-Not: the model does not account for illegal and unreported landings, and interspecific interactions.
-Prefishery."
+Not: the model does not account for illegal and unreported landings, and interspecific interactions."
 #| fig-subcap:
 #|   - "N-ENS"
 #|   - "S-ENS"